SAP-samples/event-driven-integrations-codejam/exercises/02-cloud-events/README.md

 ### Data

 A CloudEvent message may include a payload but this is not required.
 If included it will be in the format specified in the `datacontenttype` context attribute.
 Although it is not required, we will generally have a payload in messages.
-Below we can see an example of an event message which contains a payload.
+Below we can see an example of an event message that contains a payload.

 ```json
 {